 The Control framework is being developed in close collaboration with industrial partners.
 This ensures the necessary security measures that are needed when systems operate jointly via the internet.
 Smart Grid Solutions, in close collaboration with Super Computing Systems, is responsible for the development of the platform infrastructure and the connections to ESI at PSI and ehub at Empa.
 Adaptricity is primarily responsible for simulations of distribution grids.
 National Instruments assists with its broad know-how in control, measurements, and simulations as well as hardware.

 Collaborating closely with industrial partners is crucial to the success of the project.
-We are interested in initiating further mutually beneficial collaborations with industrial partners.
 If you are interested in discussing a collaboration, please contact the ReMaP project manager, Dr. Gianfranco Guidati.